joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/08/02/science/spacex-astronauts-splashdown.html?searchResultPosition=5

 **Arrests Over Illicit Party Boat With 170 Guests Cruising Around N.Y.C.**\
-`The Liberty Belle was dinged for violating social-distancing rules, and its owners were also accused of operating an unlicensed bar, the authorities said.`\
+`It was yet another symbol of reckless socializing during the pandemic: The Liberty Belle was dinged for violating distancing rules, and its owners were accused of running an unlicensed bar, the authorities said.`\
 https://nytimes.com/2020/08/02/nyregion/liberty-belle-illegal-party.html?searchResultPosition=6

 **A Group of Pac-12 Football Players Opts Out of the Season**\